 Another type, no less commendable than the above, will have a fine aptitude for combining extensive study with a versatile use of it.

-Discursive reading is a necessity to him.
-He feels the need of ranging widely over a number of presentations of doctrine.
-He has a definite line of application in view which the basic rules reveal, and he brings all his varied knowledge to bear positively to that end.
-But this is contingent upon the possession of a well-balanced mind, a power of keen discrimination, and an ability to grasp intellectually many varieties of occult doctrine without being perplexed by the different angles of vision of their authors, or weakening in the main line of advance in a practical objective.
-In this matter the neophyte will therefore wisely consult his peculiar mental disposition and the guidance of his intuition.
-Whichever line he adopts, let him hold fast to the central aim of applying the rules of discipline and experimentation continuously and exactingly to the unfoldment of his personal powers and the alert and energetic projection of these into some field of labor to justify his presence on the path.
+Discursive reading is a necessity for them.
+They feel the need of ranging widely over a number of presentations of doctrine.
+They have a definite line of application in view which the basic rules reveal, and they bring all his varied knowledge to positively bear to that end.
+This is contingent, however, upon the possession of a well-balanced mind, a power of keen discrimination, and an ability to intellectually grasp many varieties of occult doctrine without being perplexed by the different angles of vision of their authors or weakening in the main line of advance in a practical objective.
+In this matter, the neophyte will, therefore, wisely consult their peculiar mental disposition and the guidance of their intuition.
+Whichever line they adopt, let them hold fast to the central aim of applying the rules of discipline and experimentation continuously and exactingly to the unfoldment of their personal powers and the alert and energetic projection of these into some field of labor to justify their presence on the path.

-Under this procedure he will enter upon the second cycle of the novitiate.
-Through the strenuous application of his present knowledge and personal influence in his vocation and in service, his interest in the science will bring within his purview the work and achievements of many Masters of varying degrees of technique who have trodden the path.
-His aim will be to gain a right perspective of himself in relation to these Masters.
-Their superiority and excellence will fire his imagination to greater effort as the ideal man comes more and more to possess it.
-Those perfections which he observes in each will gradually take shape in one dominating idea of the Master life, and narrow and one-sided conceptions will be displaced by a full and rounded impression of the character he emulates.
+Under this procedure they will enter upon the second cycle of the novitiate.
+Through the strenuous application of their present knowledge and personal influence in their vocation and in service, their interest in the science will bring within their purview the work and achievements of many Masters of varying degrees of technique who have trodden the path.
+Their aim will be to gain a right perspective of themselves in relation to these Masters.
+Their superiority and excellence will fire their imagination to greater effort as the ideal person comes more and more to possess it.
+Those perfections which they observe in each will gradually take shape in one dominating idea of the Master life, and narrow and one-sided conceptions will be displaced by a full and rounded impression of the character they emulate.

 The master minds of occultism have their individual peculiarities and mental predilections and, as we have seen, in their statements of doctrine and personal methods of demonstration there is a great deal of apparent contrariety which has led to much useless controversy among those of narrow outlook and limited sympathies.
 The path is one; the master minds who have taken it are many.
-Truth is one; but can we conceive the truth of the great cosmos being capable of expression through one illumined soul?
-That is a thought for the neophyte to ponder and allow to influence his entire attitude of research.
-His objective is to become a representative of the Brotherhood of Masters.
-He will find that the members of it are exponents of a technique which is as diverse in its tenor and application as the individual minds and personalities of the Masters themselves.
+Truth is one, but can we conceive the truth of the great cosmos being capable of expression through one illumined soul?
+That is a thought for the neophyte to ponder and allow to influence their entire attitude of research.
+Their objective is to become a representative of the Brotherhood of Masters.
+They will find that the members of it are exponents of a technique which is as diverse in its tenor and application as the individual minds and personalities of the Masters themselves.